babons/linear-alg-c-project/notes.md

 Cross product =
 Coordinates of V into a column, W into a second column within a 2x2 matrix.
 Then, compute the determinant.

-Scaling a vector scales the cross product the same i.e. 3v X w = 3(v X w)
+Scaling a vector scales the cross product the same i.e., 3v X w = 3(v X w)

 Cross product 3D
 Cross product results in a vector
-The area of the parallelogram is the length of the resulting vector Direction is perpindicular to the parallelogram
+The area of the parallelogram is the length of the resulting vector Direction is Perpendicular to the parallelogram

 Cross product can also be calculated this peculiar way